Live-in, one-to-one care in your home.

 Generally, the ‘average’ au pair is not experienced enough with this age group and this is simply too much responsibility without a parent to supervise and/or assist during the day.
 Some of our Gold or Diamond au pairs may provide limited care for children 12-24 months, i.e. short periods of time without immediate parental supervision and after spending enough time alongside a parent to train for this responsibility.

 Most au pairs are happy to cook a simple meal for the family occasionally. you can teach your au pair some of your family’s favorited recipes to cook or ask them to help you with meal preparation.

 Meal planning and main cooking responsibility is generally best left to a parent.

 Please remember, this is a cultural exchange program; giving the au pair a chance to enhance her language skills and be part of the family.

-Au pairs are fine to help out with kids related tasks and daily routine such as dishwasher stacking, wiping bench tops, laundry of kids clothing, sorting kids toys, but should not have to clean parents bathroom or change your bed for example.
+Au pairs are fine to help out with kids related tasks and daily routine such as dishwasher stacking, wiping bench tops, laundry of kids clothing, sorting kids toys, but should not have to clean parents bedroom, bathroom or change your bed for example.

 Most host families organise a weekly cleaner for a proper ‘big clean’.